apyrkh/text-manager/README.md

 ## Getting started

 Text manager is used to get a text or a parameterized text by the code.
-It can also be extended for additional text changes or modifications.
+It can also be extended for additional text changes or modifications via middleware, e.g. hiding sensitive information.

 ### Texts bundle